- Worcestershire season preview 2026 highlights promotion hopes built on strong seam conditions at New Road

 Fixture list: What this Worcestershire season preview tells us about the run-in

-The fixture list offers an intriguing pathway into the new campaign.
-Worcestershire begin with back-to-back away trips to Derbyshire and Middlesex.
-This scheduling quirk may prove beneficial given the winter weather.
-It also helps preserve New Road early in the season.
-Their first home outing comes in Game Week 4 against Kent.
-After that, a key sequence of matches could shape their season.
-Trips to Northamptonshire are followed by clashes with Durham and Lancashire.
-These will test their promotion credentials early.
+Their first home outing comes in Game Week 4 against Kent, after which a key sequence of matches could begin to define their campaign.
+Trips to Northamptonshire are followed by clashes with Durham and Lancashire, creating a demanding stretch that will test their promotion credentials early on.

 You can view the full County Championship 2026 fixtures here.